GWiktorzak/portfolio_ruby/FoodDelivery_app/README.md

 # 🚧 Coding in progress 🚧
+### Manager Action:
+  - can list all the delivered orders
+  - can list all the delivered orders by rider name

 ## 🛵 Food Delivery App
 The program is designed for one restaurant.
 It was created to represent MVC architecture in software applications.